 The Incarcerated Writers Initiative was started in 2016 by Heather Radke at the Columbia Journal as a way to open the student publishing platform to writers in prisons across the United States.
 This population has been traditionally overlooked, undervalued, and pushed to the margins.
 We believe the inclusion of their literary voices will enlarge and ultimately strengthen the artistic and scholarly community.

-Your submission must include the attached cover sheet.
-If possible, please submit all work in the same envelope on standard size 8.5 x 11” paper.
+If possible, submit all work in the same envelope on standard size 8.5 x 11” paper.
 All work must be previously unpublished.
 Please note that only one submission per genre is accepted for review.
+We will not consider anything past the above page or word limit.
 Columbia Journal cannot return manuscripts.
 Do not send originals.
+Please include this cover sheet with your work.
 Writers should send physical copies of their work to: